Laminated Display Vs. Non-Laminated Display For iPads

 Since it’s glued together, the slightest damage to the top glass panel can mean an unnecessary and costly expense to repair the entire display.
 Yep, despite it being functioning!

-How Does This Impact User Experience?
+How Does iPad Laminated Display Impact User Experience?

 If you’re wondering, “okay so how does all of this change my experience?”
 I’ve focused this part of the blog on you.
 The display type of your device changes 3 aspects of your usability and here’s what you should know: